livebook-dev/pythonx/README.md

 application, allowing you to evaluate Python code and conveniently convert between Python and Elixir data structures.

+The goal of this project is to better integrate Python workflows within Livebook and its usage in actual projects must be done with care due to Python's global interpreter lock (GIL), which prevents from multiple threads executing Python code at the same time.
+Consequently, calling `Pythonx` from multiple Elixir processes does not provide the concurrency you might expect and thus it can be a source of bottlenecks.
+However, this concerns regular Python code.
+Packages with CPU-intense functionality, such as `numpy`, have native implementation of many functions and invoking those releases the GIL.
+GIL is also released when waiting on I/O operations.
+In other words, if you are using this library to integrate with Python, make sure it happens in a single Elixir process or that its underlying libraries can deal with concurrent invocation.
+Otherwqise, prefer to use Elixir's `System.cmd/3` or `Port`s to manage multiple Python programs via I/O.

 ## Usage (script)

 Add Pythonx to your dependencies: